 Spent nuclear fuel from the research reactor can be returned to its country of origin, the United States, in accordance with the Nuclear Energy Act.
-The repatriation is delayed for internal US reasons and therefore there is presently no certainty about the time of return.
-If necessary, the spent fuel will be transported from the FiR 1 reactor to a separately licensed interim storage in order to facilitate the dismantling of the reactor from 2022.
+At the end of operation, the United States will take care of the fuel.

 Final disposal of decommissioning waste from the reactor will be performed in a final disposal facility in Finnish bedrock.

 Licencing and monitoring

 All decommissioning tasks are carried out under the control of the Radiation and Nuclear Safety Authority of Finland (STUK).
 As the holder of the reactor's operating licence, VTT has applied to the Council of State for a new licence before beginning to decommission the reactor.
 As part of the licensing process, an environmental impact assessment has already been performed in relation to the decommissioning and dismantling of the reactor.